US, France to lead talks on a global digital tax

 Angel Gurria, OECD secretary general, said that about 130 countries are involved in the process.

-France and the U.S. announced an agreement this week over a French tax on online giants like Google.
+France and the U.S. announced an agreement this week over a French tax on online giants like Google, Amazon and Facebook.
 France would reimburse companies any excess taxes once an international deal is in place.

+“No one can accept that companies make huge revenues in a country without being physically present there and therefore without paying taxes on that territory,” Le Maire said.
+“That’s about justice and efficiency.”

-The French tax had prompted threats from U.S. President Donald Trump about heavy tariffs on French wine.
+The 3% French tax, which primarily targets firms using consumer data to sell online advertising, has just entered into force.
+It had prompted threats from U.S. President Donald Trump about heavy tariffs on French wine.

+Speaking alongside Trump at the G-7 summit in Biarritz, in southwestern France, French President Emmanuel Macron said Monday that France and the U.S. have reached a “very good agreement,” defusing tensions over the French tax.

+Le Maire and Gurria said they hope to have draft agreement on the table by the end of the year so that a deal on the global tax can be reached in the first semester of 2020.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.